gcassel/IOT/terms/project.md

 #### Notes

 This intentionally expansive definition includes all organizations, companies and corporations.
-It includes solitary as well as collaborative projects.
+It includes solitary as well as collaborative projects, and all subprojects at all [levels of design](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/level-of-design.md).